dhlab-epfl/dhSegment/index.md

 It is a generic approach for Historical Document Processing.
 It relies on a Convolutional Neural Network to do the heavy lifting of predicting pixelwise characteristics.
 Then simple image processing operations are provided to extract the components of interest (boxes, polygons, lines, masks, ...)

-It was originally created by [Benoit Seguin](https://twitter.com/Seguin_Be) and Sofia Olivera Ares at the DHLAB of EPFL for the needs of the Venice Time Machine.
+It was originally created by [Benoit Seguin](https://twitter.com/Seguin_Be) and Sofia Oliveira Ares at the DHLAB of EPFL for the needs of the Venice Time Machine.

 It does include the following features: